How to offer customers an amazing buying experience with smart CPQ

 - Do you watch TV via your smartphone?

 - Do your kids play a lot of video games on your TV?

 - Do you enjoy the act of setting up your home entertainment system?

-- Do you need to have full integration between your gadgets in your home?
+- Do you need to link up with other gadgets in your home?

 - Do you need xVid.34?

 - Is your home entertainment system NICAM-compatible?